Juventius/smart-cart/README.md

 _part of AI for Learning and Optimization (AILO) Research Center at Telkom University, Bandung, Indonesia_

 This repo contains the code that is used to detect shopping items in a cart using Python OpenCV and YOLOv8 model.
-The model is trained using AILO RC's NVIDIA DGX A100 server.
+The model is trained using approximately 1.300 Universal Product Code (UPC) data of various shopping items with the help of AILO RC's NVIDIA DGX A100 server.

 \*due to the limitation from GitHub, unfortunately, the trained model can not be uploaded to the repo\*